oweshkhan96/Buyogo-assignment/readme.md

 4. Setup the Django Project

-Change into the Django project directory (e.g., hotelapi) and run the migrations:
+Navigate to your Django project directory (e.g., hotelapi) and run the migrations:
 ```
 python manage.py makemigrations
 python manage.py migrate